smonier/translationExportImport/readme.md

 ## Features

-- Access an administration entry dedicated to translation management.
+- Access an administration entry dedicated to translation management under the **Content Tools** menu entry.
 - Export internationalised properties from any part of a site to a JSON file with a preview step and custom filename.
 - Filter exports by language and by a specific subtree of the site.
 - Import translations from a JSON file and apply them to a chosen language.